sinch/sinch-sdk-node/packages/numbers/README.md

 This package contains the Sinch Numbers SDK for Node.js for use with [Sinch APIs](https://developers.sinch.com/).
 To use it, you will need a Sinch account.
 Please [sign up](https://dashboard.sinch.com/signup) or [log in](https://dashboard.sinch.com/login) if you already have one.

-<span style="color:red; font-weight:bold">Warning:</span>
+> <span style="color:red; font-weight:bold">Warning:</span>
-**This SDK is currently available for preview purposes only.
-It should not be used in production environments.**
+> **This SDK is currently available to selected developers for preview use only.
+It is being provided for the purpose of collecting feedback, and should not be used in production environments.**

 ## Installation